 0 have signed.
 Let’s get to 100!

 This is standout material from the non-profit organization formerly known as Children's Television Workshop that they can't afford to keep ignoring by way of concentrating on the revival of the series that started in 2009 which just can't hold a candle to the original in my book.
 All episodes should leave in the classic 1971 PBS I.D. that closed every episode as well.
-Wouldn't you like to be able to see all 780 programs done over six years, 130 a season, original and unedited, that were aired five days a week?
+Wouldn't you like to be able to see all 780 programs done over six years, 130 a season, original and unedited, and completely restored, that were aired five days a week?
 Sure, some segments may be repeated, but it shouldn't be a bother to those who really like the series.
 How many times would a double-sided DVD go into 780 programs, I mean how many of those would it take to fit the whole series?
 My guess is maybe 26 of them.
 I don't know how many it would take for single sided discs that could hold up to five episodes each at the most.
 On a double-sided disc, it would be ten.
 Criterion should be tapped to partner with Sesame Workshop on this deluxe DVD box set release, because Shout Factory may be a good company, but Criterion would take all of the painstaking steps to secure the rights to be able to leave in the episodes what are not the properties of Sesame Workshop.
-Bonuses like interviews with surviving cast members could be included.
+Bonuses like interviews with surviving cast members could be included, as well as the special that aired in syndication, sponsored by Johnson Wax, that aired one week before the series PBS debut; Here Comes The Electric Company.
 "HEY YOU GUYS!" indeed.
 The websites to contact are http://www.sesameworkshop.org, http://www.criterion.com, and http://www.shoutfactory.com.